 Want to quit drinking without AA?
 Alcoholics Anonymous (AA) is free, accessible, and simple.
 But it’s no longer the only house on the block.

-There are endless options to try for support and guidance if you’re struggling with alcohol.
+If you’re struggling with alcohol, there are endless options to find support and guidance.
 Here are a few tips on how to quit drinking without going to AA …

 How to Stay Sober Without AA